yy6linda/mortality_prediction_docker_model/README.md

 [Learn more about OMOP Synpuf data](https://www.synapse.org/#!Synapse:syn18405992/wiki/594233)

 ### Download the data
-[The Synpuf data are available here] (https://www.synapse.org/#!Synapse:syn20685954).
+[The Synpuf data are available here](https://www.synapse.org/#!Synapse:syn20685954).
 After downloading them, uncompress the archive and place the data folder where it can later be accessed by the dockerized model (see below).

 ### Train the model
 Once the baseline model has been dockerized (see above), run the following command to train the model on Synpuf data: